 “A lot of people would get to a certain age and we weren’t able to easily correct their vision anymore, because they needed multifocals”, says Makin.
 “Now they can continue wearing contact lenses into middle age and beyond”.

-You can find out more about multifocial contact lenses here.
+Find out more about multifocial contact lenses.

 One of the more exciting breakthroughs made recently is MiSight – a daily lens that’s built to slow the progression of myopia (or short-sightedness) in children.